-CheckRx, a companion service to Check34, will be available to all community pharmacy contractors from mid-August at www.checkrx.net.
+CheckRx, a companion service to Check34, is available to all community pharmacy contractors at www.checkrx.net.
 It uses the prescription item report (or Px report – see more information below), which the NHS Business Services Authority (NHSBSA) offers to contractors each month via its website, to give information on:

 - FP34 payment data (script type, basic prices, fees paid, expensive items, etc.);

 - Drug Tariff splits of items dispensed (Part VIII Category A/M/C split, Part VIIIB, appliances, ACBS, etc.);